lkieliger/360estate/README.md

-# sweng-team-the360estate BACKLOG
+#THE 360ESTATE BACKLOG

-##Top priority features
+#Top priority features
 ### User support

   1. Registration: the user should be able to register by entering the field below.
 Data should be sent using TLS